KodyJKing/glass-chess/README.md

 # glass-chess
-Chess Game built on the Glass Platform
+Chess engine and game built on the Glass Platform